The Russian Olive tree, as opposed to native American silverberry, is a highly invasive species in some parts of the United States and Canada.

 Controlling Russian olive, raising awareness

-Urging locals to take action against Russian olive
+Take local action against Russian olive

 What makes dealing with this plant quite difficult is that it’s also very appealing.
 Fruits are useful and the fragrance is nice, so it’s difficult to raise awareness about the invasiveness of Russian olive.